Norkart/SLDexit/README.md

     </Radius>
 ```

-To handle these exceptions, i made the method `getObjFromDiffAttr()`.
+To handle these exceptions, I created the method `getObjFromDiffAttr()`.
 Here I wrote completely separate methods for the exceptions.

 <a name="Layout of the code"></a>
 ## Layout of the code